fbreitwieser/krakenuniq/README.md

 ### KrakenUniq vs Kraken vs Kraken 2

 KrakenUniq was built on top of Kraken, and supports Kraken 1 databases natively.
-Kraken 2 was rebuilt from scratch, and has a different database format.
-Currently there is no version of KrakenUniq that supports Kraken 2, but we may support Kraken 2 in the future to provide the feature of unique k-mer counts to this classification engine, too.
+Kraken 2 is a new development that has a different database format, which is not supported by KrakenUniq.

 ### Differences to `kraken`
  - Use `krakenuniq --report-file FILENAME ...` to write the kraken report to `FILENAME`.